processing/processing-pi-website/content/tutorial/camera/index.md

 - Wires

 {{% message type="warning" title="A note about cameras" %}}
-The official Raspberry Pi Camera is recommended because some inexpensive alternatives have been known to not work well with Processing.
-Also, if a USB webcam is used instead of the Pi Camera, there might be slight performance issues.
+The official Raspberry Pi camera module is recommended because some inexpensive alternatives have been known to not work well with the V4L2 driver used by Processing.
+Also, if a USB webcam is used instead, there might be slight performance issues.
 {{% /message %}}

 ## Overview of using camera with Processing on the Pi

-Getting the video frames from camera in Processing has to be facilitated by an external library.
-The official [Video Library](https://processing.org/reference/libraries/video/) works well on Windows, Mac and some Linux distributions.
-Unfortunately, the official Video Library does not work on Raspberry Pi running Raspbian operating system.
+Getting the video frames from the camera in Processing has to be facilitated by an external library.
+The Processing's [Video Library](https://processing.org/reference/libraries/video/) works well on Windows, Mac and some Linux distributions.
+However on the Pi its performance has been found to be lacking, this is why an alternative library exists to provide the best possible experience on this platform.

-Thanks to the hard work of Gottfried Haider(TODO: add more details?), there is a replacement for the Video Library that works on the Pi, and that is [GL Video Library](https://github.com/gohai/processing-glvideo)
+This alternative library is named [GL Video](https://github.com/gohai/processing-glvideo).
+Its name stems from it handling frames as Open_GL_ textures rather than arrays of pixel data, the former of which is more efficient because it involves fewer operations on the CPU.

-# GL Video library
+# The GL Video library

-[GL Video Library](https://github.com/gohai/processing-glvideo) works on Raspberry Pi computers running Raspbian OS.
-This library is already pre-installed if you are using the [Pi image with Processing](https://pi.processing.org/download/) or can be installed through the Library Manager within Processing IDE and it enables you to:
+The  GL Video library works on Raspberry Pi computers running Raspbian OS.
+You will find it already pre-installed if you are using the [Pi image with Processing](https://pi.processing.org/download/), alternatively you can install it through the Library Manager within Processing IDE.
+It enables you to:

-- Capture frames from camera via GLCapture subclass
+- Capture frames from camera via the GLCapture class
-- Read frames from video files via GLMovie subclass
+- Read frames from video files via GLMovie class

-{{% message type="warning" title="Not using the pre-configured OS image?" %}}
-If you are not using the preconfigured OS [image containing Processing](https://pi.processing.org/download/), please follow the steps here to install the GL Video library and configure the camera: [GL Video installation and set up](#gl-video-library-installation-and-set-up)
-{{% /message %}}
+Both work roughly analog to the regular Video library does.

 Before you use this library in your sketches, the camera has to be connected to your Pi.
 With the camera connected / set up, we can start using GL Video class to work with the video stream from the camera.
 Specifically, the `GLCapture` class within GL Video is the class that we'll be using to get the video stream from the camera.

+{{% message type="warning" title="Not using Processing's Raspberry Pi image?" %}}
+If you are _not_ using the pre-configured Raspbian image containing Processing, please see [this section](#gl-video-library-installation-and-set-up) for the necessary configuration changes for being able to use the camera module.
+{{% /message %}}

 ## Using GLCapture class

-The main purpose of the `GLCapture` class is to set up framerate and resolution of the camera, and to read the data from the camera as an array of pixel values. `GLCapture` class works with P2D and P3D renderers and provides methods that are very similar to the `Capture` class within original [Video Library](https://processing.org/reference/libraries/video/).
+The main purpose of the `GLCapture` class is to set up framerate and resolution of the camera, and to read image frames from the camera in form of textures. `GLCapture` class only works with P2D and P3D renderers and provides methods that are very similar to the `Capture` class within original [Video Library](https://processing.org/reference/libraries/video/).

 If you've never worked with the Video Library, you are encouraged to take a look at an excellent tutorial by Daniel Shiffman that goes over the steps necessary to read a video stream from the camera in Processing: https://processing.org/tutorials/video/

 The main methods that GLCapture provides, are:

-- `list()` - lists all cameras connected to the computer
+- `list()` - lists all cameras connected
 - `start()` - starts the video stream from camera
 - `stop()` - stops the video stream from camera
-- `available()` - checks if the video is available
+- `available()` - checks if a new frame is available for reading
-- `read()` - populates an object with the pixel data of the video frame
+- `read()` - populates the object with the data from a video frame

 {{% message type="focus" title="Difference between GLCapture and the original Capture class" %}}
 Though the syntax and the purpose of the two classes are very similar, there are some subtle differences between the two.
 For example, the `captureEvent` callback function that is in Capture class is not in GLCapture class.
-In GL Video, ensuring that video data is being provided by the camera is done by using the `available()` method.
+In GL Video, one instead calls the `available()` method inside `draw` to see if there is a new frame waiting.

 TODO: Is there difference between how P2D , P3D, and other renderers behave in these two classes?
+[GH: only works in P2D and P3D]
 {{% /message %}}

 Let's dig into using the GLCapture class to start capturing the video stream!
 The process of using GLCapture class looks like this:

 - Make sure the sketch renderer is setup to be **P2D** or **P3D**
-- Import the GL Video library that contains GLCapture class (`import gohai.glvideo.*`)
+- Import the GL Video library that contains `GLCapture` class (`import gohai.glvideo.*`)
-- Create a new GLCapture object that will stream and store the pixels from the video
+- Create a new `GLCapture` object that will stream and store the textures from the camera
-- Initialize the GLCapture object, specifying camera framerate, width and height of the desired video stream
+- Initialize the `GLCapture` object, specifying camera framerate, width and height of the desired video stream
-- Start the stream via `.start()` method
+- Start the stream via the `start()` method
 - Read the video stream when it is available
+- Display (or otherwise) use the video

 Enough with the theory.
 Let's try this class out in practice!
 The following [example sketch](https://github.com/gohai/processing-glvideo/blob/master/examples/SimpleCapture/SimpleCapture.pde) comes with the GL Video library and will serve as a building block for our next steps.
 Running this example will result in a window which reflects whatever the camera is capturing: